bstanasiuk/bstanasiuk.github.io/_pages/home.md

 </video>
 </div>

 Billy & Betty is a puzzle-platformer game with cooperative gameplay.
 You play as either Billy or Betty.
 Using your hair you have to find your way around various obstacles.
-The game took 5th place at Fifty-Fifty Game Jam in 2019.
+The game placed 5th at Fifty-Fifty Game Jam in 2019.
 The theme of the jam was <i>long hair</i>.

 <b>Meet the team:</b>
 <br>Dela Morcian - art